l8nite/capistrano-ndenv/README.md

 This gem provides idiomatic ndenv support for Capistrano 3.x (and 3.x *only*).

+# Why you might want it?

+If you need to execute node or npm from capistrano and you prefer ndenv over nvm

 ## Installation

 Add this line to your application's Gemfile: